astronomer/terraform-provider-astro/docs/guides/import-script.md

 Resource api_token processed successfully
 Resource team processed successfully
 ```
--> If you import Deployments, they will not count torwards the `Plan: 3 to import, 0 to add, 0 to change, 0 to destroy` line of the output even when the Deployments are successfully imported.
+-> If you import Deployments, they don't count towards the `Plan: 3 to import, 0 to add, 0 to change, 0 to destroy` line of the output, even when the Deployments are successfully imported.
 This is a known issue and is in the process of being fixed.

 ## Step 3: Review output
-The script will generate two main files:
+The script generates two main files:
 - `import.tf`: Contains the Terraform import blocks for the specified resources.
 - `generated.tf`: Contains the Terraform resource configurations for the imported resources.
 The generated Terraform configurations might require some manual adjustment to match your specific requirements or to resolve any conflicts.